rMiccolis/HyperKube/doc/app_config_instructions.md

   Field:                        Description:

-- port:                         External port for ingress (e.g. 27017 for MongoDB)
+- port:                         External port for ingress (e.g. 27017 for MongoDB).
+This will open a port inside NGINX ingress controller
 - service_name:                 Service name to use for the ingress route (required if port is specified)
 - exec_script_before_deploy:    Relative path to the script to run before deploying the project (optional).
 You can use a set of already defined environment variables in this script.
 It's even possible to use them as parameter of script inside 'exec_script_before_deploy'.
 [Example](#example-of-execution-of-a-script-before-deploying)
 - exec_script_after_deploy:     Relative path to the script to run after deployment (optional).
 You can use a set of already defined environment variables in this script.
 It's even possible to use them as parameter of script inside 'exec_script_after_deploy'.
 [Example](#example-of-execution-of-a-script-before-deploying)